google/digitalassetlinks/well-known/details.md

 A **statement** *S(r, a, b)* is an assertion that the relation *r* holds for the ordered pair of assets *(a, b)*.

-For example, taking *r =* "delegates permission to view user's location", *a =* New York Times mobile app, *b =* nytimes.com website, *S(r, a, b)* would be an assertion that "the New York Times mobile app delegates its ability to use the user's location to the nytimes.com website".
+For example, taking *r =* "delegates permission to handle the site's URLs", *a =* nytimes.com website, *b =* New York Times mobile app, *S(r, a, b)* would be an assertion that "the nytimes.com website delegates its ability to handle URLs to the New York Times mobile app".

 A statement *S(r, a, b)* is considered **reliable** if we have confidence that the statement is true; the exact criterion depends on the kind of statement,